windseason/ipfs-log/API.md

 #### Log.expand(ipfs, log, [amount=-1])

-Expands a `log` by `amount` by retreiving more entries from the tails of the log.
+Expands a `log` by `amount` by retrieving more entries from the tails of the log.
 Returns a new `Log` instance.

 Expanding a log will retrieve new entries from IPFS, thus causing side effects.